Mitsubishi Outlander: Fourth generation (GM/GN/ZM; 2021)

-The fourth-generation Outlander debuted on February 16, 2021.
+The fourth-generation Outlander debuted on February 16, 2021, two-thirds of a year after its Nissan Rogue counterpart was launched in North America in June 2020.
 It first takes inspiration from the GT-PHEV concept which debuted at the 2016 Paris Motor Show, then the Engelberg Tourer concept which debuted at the 2019 Geneva Motor Show, and finally developed four years after Nissan purchased a 34 percent stake in Mitsubishi Motors.
 It is based on the Nissan Rogue/X-Trail (T33), and is the first Mitsubishi product riding on the new CMF-CD platform.
 Like its predecessor, it continues to offer the same seven-seat configuration.

 Changes include the new PR25DD 2.5-litre petrol engine shared with the Nissan Rogue, producing 181 hp and 245 Nm.
 A plug-in hybrid powertrain is available with diesel powertrains discontinued.
 Due to its close ties with the Rogue, many interior elements are also shared with this model.
 New interior features include an available 9.0-inch infotainment system with wireless Apple CarPlay, a 12.3-inch digital instrument cluster and a head-up display.

 In the US, it was sold in five trim levels in 2022: ES, SE, SE Launch Edition, SEL and SEL Launch Edition.
 In 2023, it was sold in ES, SE Special Edition, SE, Black Edition, SEL, SEL Black Edition, RALLIART, and SEL 40th Anniversary Edition.
 For 2024, SEL 40th Anniversary Edition was replaced by Platinum Edition.
+For 2026, the 2.5-litre PR25DD engine was dropped and replaced by the 1.5-litre 4B40 turbocharged engine with 48 V mild hybrid system.
+Trim levels include ES, LE, SE, SEL, and Trail Edition.

 The model was introduced in Australia in November 2021 and went on sale in February 2022.
 Trim levels available are ES, LS, Aspire, Exceed and Exceed Tourer, with the ES trim receiving both 5-seat and 7-seat options.

 The Outlander includes a 360-degree camera, forward collision mitigation, lane-departure warning, blind-spot monitoring.
 The North American market 2022 Outlander SE Launch Edition adds features such as adaptive cruise control and lane departure prevention.